 We didn’t have much money.
 Family and friends chipped in.
 Cast and crew worked for no pay upfront, to be paid on accrued wages when the film goes into profit: that’s how much belief the core cast and crew had for the project.
 Later crowd funding via Indiegogo kicked in.
 We shopped eBay for an old 4WD, parked it in front of our house.
 Mates from work came up with crazy detailing and modifications.
 I cut out a trap door with an angle grinder while my Dad did crowd control.
 It became our signature, bad-assed zombie powered vehicle.

-The first scenes were shoot in Newcastle north of Sydney at a friend’s place.
+The first scenes were shoot in Newcastle, north of Sydney, at a friend’s place.
 The resulting teaser surprised us with over 200,000 views on You Tube (now 700k).
 Likewise our attempts at crowd sourcing raised money even from Poland (nearly $50,000 was raised).
 There was a big potential audience out there.
-Over the next years we shot mostly weekends when people could make it.
+Over the next few years we shot mostly weekends when people could make it.
 Blood, sweat, tears, but also plenty of fun and passion.
 Everyone just believed in the project.
 We built our own props.
 Everyone did zombies, but the actors were top dollar (if under paid).
 17 were NIDA graduates, and it shows.
 Strong relationships developed as new characters joined the film.
-The scrip matured and developed it’s distinctive visual rhythm.
+The script matured and developed it’s distinctive visual rhythm.
 Kiah did detailed shooting scripts and story boards like quality graphic novels.
-However, inevitably we cut corners, and they came back to haunt us in Post Production.
+However, inevitably we cut corners, and they came back to haunt us in post production.
 Kiah had to quit his job to work full time on the film with massive re-edits.

 A quirky, ironic sense of humour emerged between the characters.
 Benny’s indigenous family back-story, and quest to redeem his brother, parallelled Barry’s loss of family and quest for his lost sister.
 There were some powerful relationships here that go well beyond a simple action/horror flick.